-Each class will begin with a lecture that draws from your readings.
-At certain points during class, I will stop and ask you to discuss specific points from the readings and lecture.
-Your response and discussion should reveal your knowledge of the assigned reading.
-A portion of each class will be devoted to discussing the primary source reading for that day, generally one or two short items; this discussion will usually fall at the end of class.
+This class is discussion-based.
+There will be short lectures for each class to give context for the readings, but the majority of class will be devoted to discussing the secondary and primary source readings for the day.
+Your response and discussions should reveal your knowledge of the assigned reading.
 Diverse and strong opinions are welcome; however, I expect students to conduct themselves in a professional and respectful manner at all times.
 Reading Assignments:

 Students should complete the assigned readings for a particular lecture before class.
 You will need to thoroughly read the book chapters and/or articles and come to class prepared to discuss what you have read.
 We will discuss strategies for reading analytically (and quickly!) in class.
 If you miss a lecture, the readings will serve you well, but you should also ask a classmate if they would be willing to share a copy of their notes for that day.
 The primary sources are brief (generally only one to two pages each), and we will go over them in class together.
 Students are expected to come to class having done the required reading and prepared to thoughtfully engage in the lecture, discussion, and primary source exercise.
-Assignments:
+Research Project 1: